Trump Shares Video of Himself Beating Up CNN

 Though the White House had said that President Trump would be spending his Fourth of July weekend working on his administration’s health care bill, the president has instead focused his attention on continuing to attack the media.
 After drawing widespread bipartisan criticism for a particularly vicious tweet about Morning Joe host Mika Brzezinski on Thursday, Trump had suspended his media attacks, at least until Saturday morning, when he proceeded to attack MSNBC and, in his own Trumpian way, temper his previous attack on the Morning Joe hosts by declaring that they were still “crazy” and “dumb a a rock,” but “not bad people.”
 Trump also went after CNN repeatedly on Saturday, repeating his fake news canard, adding that the network produced “garbage journalism,” and later in the day, explaining that he was “thinking about changing the name #FakeNews CNN to #FraudNewsCNN!”

 Then on Sunday, because the president of the United States doesn’t just see himself as the nation’s greatest anti-media hashtag generator, Trump also shared a short video of himself appearing to physically assault CNN.
-The video, a version of which first appeared on a pro-Trump Reddit last week, originally showed a bit in which Trump pretended to knock over, mount, and repeatedly punch Vince McMahon at Wrestlemania XXIII in 2007, only someone had now superimposed the CNN logo over McMahon’s head:
+The video, a version of which first appeared on a pro-Trump Reddit last week, originally showed a WWE bit in which Trump pretended to knock over, mount, and repeatedly punch Vince McMahon at Wrestlemania XXIII in 2007, only someone had now superimposed the CNN logo over McMahon’s head:

 On Thursday, deputy White House press secretary Sarah Huckabee Sanders, while attempting to defend the president’s earlier attack on Mika Brzezinski, absurdly claimed that Trump “in no way, form or fashion has ever promoted or encouraged violence — if anything quite the contrary,” despite the fact that Trump has repeatedly done exactly that, and with Sunday’s video has now done so again.